marutkumar/Jenkins/readme.md

-this is just for testing purpose
+This is just for testing purpose.
+Now that pipeline is ready to build and deploy, i am enjoying the phase